-A faculty member may visit students during some of their rotations.
-The site visit may include evaluating the student's patient interactions and clinical reasoning, as well as observation regarding student's overall progression throughout the clinical year.
+The site visit includes discussion regarding student's overall progression throughout the clinical year as well as continuing assessment of the site and preceptor.

 Though it is ideal to perform the site visit in person, some situations, such as the COVID-19 global pandemic, preclude this.
-In situations where face to face visits are not ideal, a site visit will be scheduled virtually (phone, Zoom, or email communication).
+In situations where face-to-face visits are not ideal, a site visit will be scheduled virtually (phone, Zoom, or email communication).
 Visits may be announced or unannounced.
-At least one site visit per student will occur during the clinical year, although more visits may occur at the request of the student, preceptor or faculty.